JoeButler99/Thoth/README.md

 You can find the real answers with sin x on a calculator.
 Google also has the answers!

+Your program may or may not be good at solving these, but we can evolve a better program by using the extended sin test cases.

+Run Thoth again, specifying these cases.

+    bin/Thoth --fitness-cases fitness_cases/testTwoSinx_20c

+If the program scored very poorly with the extended cases, its likely to find a brand new member to fill its place, otherwise it will continue with the nodetree you have already grown.

 Test Cases
 ==========